 If you have a weak credit score… well, good luck paying off that extortionate loan.

-Leasing does require a hard credit check but not as much as other options.
-There are leasing options specifically designed for those with bad credit scores.
+Leasing does require a hard car lease credit check.
+If you know you've got a less-than-satisfactory credit score, and you're wondering "do you need good credit to lease a car?", you should know there are options specifically designed for those with poor credit scores.
+Plus you can often take out a guarantor car lease.
 They do have limited ranges of cars and you can expect to pay a higher monthly premium, but it’s likely to be more cost-effective than many loans.

 It's worth double-checking you have a decent credit score before applying - ClearScore is a great way to quickly check this.